vyos/vyos-documentation/docs/documentation.rst

 """"""

-When referencing to VyOS Phabricator Tasks, there is a custom Sphinx Markup command called ``vytask`` which automatically renders to a proper Phabricator URL.
+When referencing to VyOS Phabricator Tasks, there is a custom Sphinx Markup command called ``vytask`` that automatically renders to a proper Phabricator URL.
 This is heavily used in the :ref:`release-notes` section.

 .. code-block:: none